DivanDesign/EvolutionCMS.snippets.ddRunSnippets/README.md

 	* Default value: —

 * `outputterParams->tpl`
-	* Desctription: Chunk for output results.
+	* Description: Chunk for output results.
 		Available placeholders:
 		* `[+`_snippetName_`+]` — a snippet result (where `snippetName` is a snippet name)
 		* `[+ddRunSnippetsResult.all+]` — results of all executed snippets combined by `''`